 Needless to say, for all pet owners, their pets’ safety is important.
 We need to know what houseplants are safe for them because accidents can happen – easily!

-So are Phalaenopsis orchids toxic for pets?
+So are Phalaenopsis orchids toxic to pets?
 They are perfectly safe for your pets – cats, dogs, and birds.
 Phew!

 Of course, this doesn’t mean you should let your pets eat the whole plant.
 But if they’ve taken a little bite, at least you know it’s not dangerous.
 Consuming big parts of houseplants, even if non-toxic, might cause some stomach upset.
 But your pet won’t get poisoned from it, so you don’t need to rush to the vet.